-People, people – the day is here.
-The blessed day known to man as Black Friday.
-Prepare thine asses for the epic lineup of sales that’ll see you smash out all your Christmas shopping early, all while keeping those purse strings firmly intact.
+Folks, the day blessed day that is known to man as Black Friday is almost upon us, so prepare thine asses for the epic lineup of sales that’ll see you smash out all your Christmas shopping in one fell swoop, all while keeping those purse strings firmly intact.
+Here’s everything you need to know.

 When is Black Friday?